Fyre Festival: Planning and organization

 In reality, Great Exuma was neither a private nor remote island, and the Rokers Point site was a remote parking lot, part of an abandoned resort development just north of Sandals Emerald Bay Resort and a nearby marina where locals' boats were stored.
-McFarland never announced the change; he just simply began referring to the location as "Fyre Cay".
-With no infrastructure and no villas, the team had just under two months to turn Rokers Point into Fyre Cay.
+McFarland never announced the change; he began referring to the location as "Fyre Cay".
+With no infrastructure and no villas, the team had under two months to turn Rokers Point into Fyre Cay.

 An investor, fashion executive Carola Jain, reportedly arranged for Fyre to receive a $4 million loan, most of which was used to rent luxurious offices in Manhattan's Tribeca neighborhood.
 With no experience staging an event of the proposed festival's scale, McFarland began approaching companies that did, and was reportedly taken aback when informed the event would cost at least $50 million to stage in the time available, as he had promised.
 Furthermore, the more experienced consultants told them that in addition to the cost, an event of this magnitude would have needed an extra year to plan.
 McFarland and his associates at Fyre believed it would cost far less, and continued with their plans under that assumption.
 The organizers tried to do things themselves where possible; McFarland supposedly learned how to rent the stage by doing a Google Search.

 In the days leading up to the festival, they cut expenses extensively, having learned that the luxury villas alone were going to cost $10 million, and targeted funds from deposits to pay for the bands, food, infrastructure, and staff.